Board of Directors

 Director Biographies

-Rebecca Conant (Clerk), is a Chicago-area educator and lifelong Quaker.
+Rebecca Conant is a Chicago-area educator and lifelong Quaker.
 She was born into the 57th Street Meeting and raised in Quaker meetings around Chicago.
-She is currently a member of Clear Creek Friends Meeting in McNabb, Illinois.
+She is a member of Clear Creek Friends Meeting in McNabb, Illinois.
 She has spent most of her professional career in the field of education at museums and other nonprofits (including Grande Prairie Public Library, The Field Museum, The Chicago Academy of Sciences/Peggy Notebaert Nature Museum, Lincoln Park Zoo, The Adler Planetarium, and the Lincoln Park Conservancy).
 She also had her own classroom at Near North Montessori, where she taught middle school science.
-Rebecca has a B.S. in geology, art history and studio art, an M.S. in environmental biology, and an M.P.A. in nonprofit management.
+Rebecca has a BS in geology, art history and studio art, an MS in environmental biology, and an MPA in nonprofit management.

-Neil Lichtman, who grew up in the Jewish faith, attended Quaker schools in New Jersey — Haddonfield Friends School through 6th grade and Moorestown Friends School through 12th grade.
-He graduated from the University of Pennsylvania (B.A.), the University of Virginia (M.A. in foreign affairs), and the Harvard Business School (M.B.A.).
-A Unitarian Universalist, Neil has been president of the DuPage Unitarian Universalist Church and co-chair of their capital campaign, and he is currently co-chair of the Unitarian Universalist Association’s Generosity Network.
-His business career was primarily in advertising, marketing, and business strategy with 23 years at Leo Burnett and eight years at Maddock Douglas.
+Neil Lichtman, who grew up in the Jewish faith, attended Quaker schools in New Jersey; Haddonfield Friends School through 6th grade, and Moorestown Friends School through 12th grade.
+He holds a BA from the University of Pennsylvania, an MA in foreign affairs from the University of Virginia, and an MBA from the Harvard Business School.
+A Unitarian Universalist, Neil has been president of the DuPage Unitarian Universalist Church and co-chair of their capital campaign, and he is co-chair of the Unitarian Universalist Association’s Generosity Network.
+His business career was primarily in advertising, marketing, and business strategy, with 23 years at Leo Burnett and eight years at Maddock Douglas.